designgears/nx-sd/README.md

 ## Building one-off components

-The name of each componenet corresponds with its filename in `/nxsd/components`
+The name of each componenet corresponds with its filename in `/nxsd/components`.
+A successful build will output to the `/build` directory under the same name, and a zip will be located in the root directory.

 `python build.py build -c hekate`